 Medicare Secondary Payer (MSP) insurance occurs when Medicare is the next payer to another insurance company paying first or "primary."
 Claims must process through the beneficiary's primary insurance and then the claim may be submitted to Medicare, usually by the primary payer (or on rare occasions, by the beneficiary) for possible secondary payment.

-Part A and Part B providers must submit the claim using UB-04 or CMS-1500 claim form (or electronic equivalent) coding to report the information from the primary payer's Explanation of Benefits (EOB).
+Part A and Part B providers must submit the claim using UB-04 or CMS-1500 claim form (or electronic equivalent) coding to report the information from the primary payer's Explanation of Benefits (EOB) or utilizing the Noridian Medicare Portal (NMP).
 Medicare will then process the claim and will pay according to the Medicare calculations for secondary payment on the remaining balance of the claim.

-The beneficiary is responsible for supplying insurance information for updating their primary and secondary insurances with the BCRC.
-The beneficiary (and sometimes the provider) may update the information by contacting the BCRC at 1-855-798-2627 (TTY/TDD: 1-855-797-2627 for the hearing and speech impaired).
+The beneficiary is responsible for supplying insurance information for updating their primary and secondary insurances with the MSP Contractor (BCRC).
+The beneficiary may update the information by contacting the MSP Contractor (BCRC) at 1-855-798-2627 (TTY/TDD: 1-855-797-2627 for the hearing and speech impaired).

 Last Updated Tue, 28 Nov 2023 15:23:02 +0000